Palliative Care vs. Hospice Care

 Hospice and palliative have slightly different focuses.
 Hospice care is a type of palliative care intended for patients who are in the final stages of their life.
 For this reason, treatment to cure an illness isn’t generally administered.
 Instead, relieving pain and symptoms is the primary role of hospice care.

-In contrast, palliative care is for patients with serious illnesses, including cancer, heart disease, dementia and others.
+In contrast, palliative care is for patients with serious illnesses, including cancer, heart disease, and dementia.
 This care is also intended to relieve pain and symptoms, but can be provided within the framework of primary treatment.
-Like hospice care, it’s designed to improve quality of life for the patient, regardless of the stage of illness.
+Like hospice care, it’s designed to improve the quality of life for the patient, regardless of the stage of illness.
 For this reason, palliative care doesn’t necessarily mean a patient is dying.

 How do I decide between palliative care vs. hospice care?

 When a patient with a serious illness decides to no longer receive treatment, or has only a few months left of life, hospice care will be recommended.
-The doctor will provide certification that the patient has six months or less to live, so that hospice care can begin.
+The doctor will provide certification that the patient has 6 months or less to live, so that hospice care can begin.

 On the other hand, palliative care can be administered during any stage of the patient’s condition to relieve pain and give greater comfort.
 You can ask about palliative care as part of your primary treatment plan.